01Choose Your Song

 On the day of the shoot be prepared and organized.
 Keep a record of shots you've made; it'll make editing much easier.
 Always allow plenty of time for shooting – the finished shot may only last 10 seconds, but could easily take several hours to set up and shoot.

 When you're happy with a shot, if you have time, shoot it again.
 You can never have too much footage, and the re-take may capture something that you hadn't noticed the first time around.
 You'll have your plan and storyboard to follow, but remember that some of the best moments in a video can be unplanned.
 Keep the camera rolling – these days video storage is cheap.

 05Capture Live Footage

-- They'll only play the song you've making the video for once, so you'll only have one chance of capturing the right footage
+- The band will only play the song you're making the video for once, so you'll only have one chance of capturing the right footage.

 - Your filming may interrupt the band's performance.

 - Live filming may provide you with some great footage that can be used as part of a video, but if you want the live footage to synch to a video, your best bet is to "stage" a live performance.
 Get the band to play along (or mime) to the track in front of an audience of mates or invited fans.
 You can then control the lighting, people's movements and get the track played as many times as you need (or at least until the band decamps to the bar.)

 06Use Stock Footage